MicroEJ/docs/VEEPortingGuide/uiCco.rst

 =============================

 This C module is a specific implementation of the C module MicroUI over Vivante VGLite.
-It implements a set of drawings over the official Vivante VGLite library (that targets some GPU with vector graphics acceleration): ``drawing_vglite.c``.
+It implements a set of drawings over the official Vivante VGLite library (that targets some GPU with vector graphics acceleration): ``ui_drawing_vglite.c``.

 This C module also provides a set of header files (and their implementations) to manipulate some MicroUI concepts over the VGLite library: image management, path format, etc.: ``display_vglite.h`` and ``vglite_path.h``.